 When each 8-bit chunk is converted into decimal and separated by a dot (.), it becomes 127.128.165.255.
 The last possible address on IPv4 is 255.255.255.255.

-Now when you are assigning each computer with a unique IP address, the possible numbers are 2 power 32 equals approx 4.29 billion.
-Therefore only 4.29 billion people on earth will be able to then use the Internet.
+Now, when assigning each computer with a unique IP address, the possible numbers are two power 32 equals approximately 4.29 billion.
+Therefore only 4.29 billion people on earth will use the Internet then.
 However, there are 5.5 billion mobile phones already!
 In this way, this addressing system is beginning to get exhausted.
-To overcome this the IPv6 or the Internet Protocol version 6 was introduced.
+The IPv6 or the Internet Protocol version 6 was introduced to overcome this.

-IPv6 is a 128-bit long address and is called a successor of IPv4 and is deployed to upgrade the internet protocol.
-As we have seen, IPv4 is separated by a dot each after 3 intervals.
+IPv6 is a 128-bit long address called a successor of IPv4 and is deployed to upgrade the internet protocol.
+As we have seen, IPv4 is separated by a dot each after three intervals.
 In the case of 128 bit IPv6, the separation is done using a colon (:).

 Therefore an IPv6 address looks like this : 3aae:1901:4545:3000:200a:fff:fe21:6741

-The total number of possible addresses using IPv6 is so long that, every machine including phones, computers, refrigerators, ovens, and so on can have a unique address now
+The total number of possible addresses using IPv6 is so long that every machine, including phones, computers, refrigerators, ovens, and so on, can now have a unique address.

 To check out whether you are already on IPv6, click here.